dotnet/docs-maui/docs/fundamentals/gestures/pinch.md

 ## Create a PinchGestureRecognizer

-To make a <xref:Microsoft.Maui.Controls.View> recognize a pinch gesture, create a `PinchGestureRecognizer` object, handle the `PinchUpdated` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
-The following code example shows a `PinchGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>:
+To make a <xref:Microsoft.Maui.Controls.View> recognize a pinch gesture, create a <xref:Microsoft.Maui.Controls.PinchGestureRecognizer> object, handle the `PinchUpdated` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
+The following code example shows a <xref:Microsoft.Maui.Controls.PinchGestureRecognizer> attached to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image Source="waterfront.jpg">